digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## Testing other Flux CD features

-[Flux CD](https://fluxcd.io) supports other interesting controllers as well which can be configured and enabled like:
+Flux supports other interesting controllers as well which can be configured and enabled like:
  - [Notification Controller](https://fluxcd.io/docs/components/notification) which is specialized in handling inbound and outbount events
  - [Helm Controller](https://fluxcd.io/docs/components/helm) for managing [Helm](https://helm.sh) chart releases
  - [Image Automation Controller](https://fluxcd.io/docs/components/image) which can update a Git repository when new container images are available

-## Cleaning up (uninstalling) resources
+## Uninstalling resources

-If you want to clean up the allocated resources and destroy all your work then [Terraform](https://www.terraform.io) can handle that for you very easily.
-It's just a matter of invoking the following command from the directory where this repository was cloned on your local machine:
+If you want to clean up the allocated resources and destroy all your work, then [Terraform](https://www.terraform.io) can handle that for you very easily.
+Invoke the following command from the directory where this repository is cloned on your local machine:

 ```bash
 terraform destroy
 ```
 Notes:
-- **The above will destroy your target git repository as well so please follow the safer method described below**
+- **The above will destroy your target git repository as well so please follow the safer method described below.**
 - The `terraform destroy` operation has an issue and it will hang when it will try to clean up the Flux CD namespace - seems to be a bug somewhere at this time of writing.

-Another approach and a safer one will be to clean the resources in a selective manner.
+Another approach and a safer one is to clean the resources in a selective manner.

 ### Flux CD uninstall